Skip to main content

 ***HOLD—A hold is when the college does not allow you to register for classes because you either owe money, do not have immunizations up to date, or have documentation missing in the system.

-If you would like to be notified about future orientation dates, please email and we will add you to our email distribution list.
 All students must attend an orientation, take an assessment, and meet with the SNAP Coordinator to determine program placement.

 Request for a SNAP Appointment